 Councillor Martin Mancey, Portfolio Holder for economic investment and regeneration said:

 “Following the announcement of key private investment into the full redevelopment of Kingston House, we are delighted to introduce our vision for Albion Square.

-“The site is the only site of scale within the primary shopping area which could deliver a significant element of the additional retail floor space projected to be needed in the city over the next 15 years.
+“The site is the only one of its size in the primary shopping area of the city centre and could deliver a significant element of the additional retail floor space projected to be needed in the city over the next 15 years.